Fonta1n3/FullyNoded/Readme.md

 - wallet.dat encryption for hot wallets
 - So much more
 - BIP39 compatiblity for your Node
-- 100% self soveriegn Bitcoin use, Fully Noded is 95% powered by your own node with some additional code for smartly creating wallets and signing psbt's offline, a very minimized third party.
+- 100% self sovereign Bitcoin use, Fully Noded is 95% powered by your own node with some additional code for smartly creating wallets and signing psbt's offline, a very minimized third party.

 ## Download from App Store